WilliamLiPro/lp-squeeze/README.md

 Sparse optimization underpins compressed sensing, feature selection, and sparse neural networks.
 Iterative Hard Thresholding (IHT) enforces sparsity via a discontinuous projection that abruptly zeros out small entries, risking premature discarding of significant components.

-**$\ell_p$Squeeze** mitigates this by:
+**$\ell_p$ Squeeze** mitigates this by:

 - Replacing the $\ell_0$ constraint with an explicit $\ell_p$-norm budget
 - Gradually decreasing $p \to 0_+$ while shrinking the support size
 - Progressively evolving the feasible region toward sparse subspaces
 - Compressing (rather than zeroing out) non-support entries, allowing them to re-enter the support set in later iterations

-On cardinality-constrained least squares where closed-form subproblem solutions exist, $\ell_p$Squeeze performs comparably to IHT; on **TCGA pan-cancer classification** and **sparse ViT-B/16 training on ImageNet-1K**, it exceeds IHT and its variants with faster convergence and higher accuracy, surpassing existing state-of-the-art approaches.
+On cardinality-constrained least squares where closed-form subproblem solutions exist, $\ell_p$ Squeeze performs comparably to IHT; on **TCGA pan-cancer classification** and **sparse ViT-B/16 training on ImageNet-1K**, it exceeds IHT and its variants with faster convergence and higher accuracy, surpassing existing state-of-the-art approaches.

 ## 🛠️ Installation